clunion/shardoverse/README.md

 This leads to a funny coloring when the Rust-code is using labeled loops or lifetimes, which also use the single apostrophe.

-**Workaround:** when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around labeled loops.
+**Workaround:** when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around loop-labels and lifetimes.

 # Project structure
-* Very small main.rs with parameter checking, initialisation of the logging and only minimal logic
+* Very small main.rs with parameter checking, initialization of the logging and only minimal logic
 * nearly everything goes into module-files to make the functions unit-testable
 * for simplicity, we start using a 'central-core' module to bind the parts and layers together
 * integration testing will be set up early (when beginning with the network stuff)